Motivation in Education: What Teachers Need to KnowMotivation in Education: What Teachers Need to Know - educational concept illustration

 It is common to hear teachers say that a student "just isn't motivated."
 This implies that motivation is a permanent trait like height or eye colour.
 In reality, motivation varies from day to day and from subject to subject.
 A student might be highly driven in PE but struggle to find any interest in History.

-Because motivation is dynamic, it can be influenced by the teacher's actions and the classroom environment.
+Because motivation is active, it can be influenced by the teacher's actions and the classroom environment.
 By changing the way a task is presented or by providing more support, a teacher can turn a disengaged student into a motivated one.
 Viewing motivation as something that can be developed is a more helpful approach for both teachers and students.

 The 3 Pillars of Engagement: Understanding Self-Determination Theory infographic for teachers